Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/NiProvider/100_Series/170__MarketPrice__ChannelInfo/ReadMe.txt

 written to the EMA library.

-This application demonstrates the basic usage of the EMA library in providing of OMM MarketPrice data to the Thomson Reuters Advanced Distribution Hub.
+This application demonstrates the basic usage of the EMA library in providing of OMM MarketPrice data to the Advanced Distribution Hub.
 It also demonstrates retrieving and displaying information about the channel used in that connection.